cbmjs/cbm-clock/README.md

 # cbm-clock

-A simple one page app that displays an analog clock, used to demonstrate the CallByMeaning project.
+A simple one page app that displays an analog clock, used to demonstrate the cbmjs project.